-· BOOST is delivered in 8-week sessions.
+- BOOST is delivered in 8-week sessions.
 Each session is two hours per day in length.
-Ideally, sessions are two days per

-The classroom design and curriculum are Montessori based, so the lessons are guided by the child.
+Ideally, sessions are two days per consecutive week.
+Screenings and evaluations are to be conducted in addition to the 8-week sessions. - The classroom design and curriculum are Montessori based, so the lessons are guided by the child.
 Children are offered lessons based on their individual interests and ability.
 Once a lesson is mastered by the child, they are to be introduced to an expansion of the lesson and/or additional lessons that graduate in difficulty, keeping the child engaged, challenged, and focused.
 These experiences will be both individual and small groups.
 Language and literacy will a primary focus, as well as self-help skills promoting independence and choice.